Javelin Guidry

-Javelin Kajireh Guidry (born August 6, 1998) is an American football cornerback for the Atlanta Falcons of the National Football League (NFL).
+Javelin Kajireh Guidry (born August 6, 1998) is an American professional football cornerback.
 He played college football at Utah.

+Early life

+At Cedar Park High School in Texas, Guidry won the Texas State 100 Meter Track Championship with a time of 10.41 seconds.
+While at Vista Murrieta High School in California, on June 3, 2017, Guidry ran the fastest 100 meter dash in state history with a time of 10.13.
+In 2019, while at the University of Utah, Guidry won the 60 meter dash title at the University of Washington invitational with a time of 6.59.
+The mark was the seventh fastest in the world at the time that year and bested the mark of professional Kyree King.

 Professional career

+Pre-draft

 Guidry ran a 4.29-second 40-yard dash at the 2020 NFL Scouting Combine.
+The mark was the second fastest time, behind only Henry Ruggs at 4.27-seconds.

-New York Jets
+New York Jets (first stint)

-Guidry was signed by the New York Jets as an undrafted free agent following the 2020 NFL Draft on May 6, 2020.
+On May 6, 2020, Guidry was signed by the New York Jets as an undrafted free agent following the 2020 NFL draft.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was promoted to the active roster on October 1, 2020, and made his NFL debut in the Jets' week 4 loss to the Denver Broncos that day.

 On August 30, 2022, Guidry was waived by the Jets.

 Arizona Cardinals

 On August 31, 2022, Guidry was claimed off waivers by the Arizona Cardinals.
 He was waived on September 10, 2022.